Intermittent Fasting Does More Than Help You Lose Weight

 So what can the FDM and intermittent fasting do for you?

-Participants who intermittently fasted for three months had reduced risk factors for an amazing range of issues: aging, cancer, diabetes, cardiovascular disease.
+Participants who intermittently fasted for three months had reduced risk factors for an amazing range of issues: aging, immunity, blood sugar, heart health.

-This qualifies the FDM and other types of fasting as reasonable activities to pursue not just to help lost weight, but to help promote better overall health.
+This qualifies the FDM and other types of fasting as reasonable activities to pursue not just to help lose weight, but to help promote better overall health.